awstomburge/hlc302-cdk/README.md

 Edit `frontend-customer\src\ConnectChatInterfaceConfig.js` with the proper values
-- The value for `API_GATEWAY_ENDPOINT` is found by looking at `frontend-agent/src/cdk-outputs.json`
+- The value for `API_GATEWAY_ENDPOINT` is found by looking at `frontend-agent/src/cdk-outputs.json` in the `hlc302Customer` section.
 - Navigate to Systems Manager and click on the **Parameter Store** tab.
-Click on the parameter called **hlc302-connect-instance-id**.
+Click on the parameter called **hlc302-flow-id**.
+The value you see is the value you should provide for the `CONTACT_FLOW_ID` variable.
+- In Systems Manager, click on the paramter called **hlc302-connect-instance-id**.
 The value you see is the value you should provide for the `INSTANCE_ID` variable.
 The value should have the pattern `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
-- The value for `CONTACT_FLOW_ID` is the **Flow ID** that you copied in saved in Parameter Store.

 Install, build, and start frontend-customer